 Understanding User Needs

 During the discovery stage, we conduct in-depth research to understand the target audience, their problems, and their needs.
 This information is essential for developing a product that addresses real-world user concerns.
-Without this understanding, a product may miss the mark and fail to meet user expectations.
+Without this understanding, a product may fail to meet user expectations.

 Risk Mitigation

-The discovery for design ensures early identification and mitigation of risks.
-By using a set of features that are focused on the problems of the central TA segment, you can uncover potential issues and challenges before investing significant resources in development.
+Discovery for design ensures early identification and mitigation of risks.
+Using a set of features focused on the problems of the central TA segment, potential issues, and challenges can be uncovered before significant resources are invested in development.
 This proactive risk management can save time and money in the long run.

 Cost Efficiency